 Flood, hurricane and severe weather warnings are issued by the Miami-Dade Office of Emergency Management and the National Weather Service.
 Residents should stay tuned to the local TV, City of Doral Channel 77, and radio stations for updates on storms.

 If you are advised to evacuate, turn off all utilizies at the main switches or valves.
 Disconnect electrical appliances, but do not touch any electrical equipment if you are wet or standing in water.
 Avoid fast flowing water or unstable banks.

-Most mortgage lenders required flood insurance based on the elevation of the property.
-In the event that you mortage does not have this provision or if you own your property free and clear, you may purchase this insurance at any time.
+Most mortgage lenders require flood insurance based on the elevation of the property.
+In the event that your mortage does not have this provision or if you own your property free and clear, you may purchase this insurance at any time.
 Remember, there is a thirty (30) day waiting period before the policy becomes effective.
 Homeowner's insurance and/or windstorm insurance does not cover flood damage to the structure.

 Because the City of Doral is an NFIP community, flood insurance is available to protect all homes, condominiums, apartments and non-residential buildings, including commercial structures within the City.
 You are eligible for flood insurance, regardless of whether or not your property has ever flooded.
 All properties secured by a federally backed mortgage (FHA, VA, FNMA, etc.) must carry flood insurance.

 Floodplain Development Permit Requirements